Blaqadonis/my_rag_project/README.md

 In this project, I've implemented more advanced versions of RAG in addition to the basic version.
 The advanced version includes the following techniques:
 * **Contextual Compression**: This technique reduces the number of retrieved documents by compressing them based on their relevance to the query.
 * **AI assistants/Agentic workflows**: These techniques use agents and other runnable components in addition to chains.
 For this purpose, I have used LangGraph.

-In addition to these, the project itself has other features like:
 * **Langfuse**: Langfuse is a tool for debugging and monitoring language models.
 I've integrated Langfuse into the project to track and analyze the chatbot's performance.
 * **Giskard**: Giskard is a tool for testing and evaluating machine learning models.
 I've used Giskard to evaluate the chatbot's performance on a test suite generated from the uploaded PDF documents.